 - 1. This form is used to help determine if a proposal is responsive and eligible to be evaluated. - 2.
 When completing the form the souring lead must list all suppliers who submitted a proposal and identify each required element (e.g., form information) that must be submitted. - 3.
-If a respondent's proposal is identified as "non-responsive" and subject to disqualification, the sourcing lead is to present the worksheet with his/her recommendations to the Associate Director of Sourcing of Contracts for approval
+If a respondent's proposal is identified as "non-responsive" (missing elements marked as N for a required element) and subject to disqualification, the sourcing lead is to present the worksheet with his/her recommendations to the Associate Director for approval.